-It will track your transactions, automatically create budgets based on your spending habits, and send you notifications if you are veering from your financial goals.
+It will track your transactions, automatically create budgets based on your spending habits, and send notifications if you veer from your financial goals.
 The app is free, so give it a try!

-If you’d rather do it on your own, you can always track your spending on an Excel or Google spreadsheet which will function the same but require dedication and consistency.
+If you'd rather do it independently, you can always track your spending on an Excel or Google spreadsheet, which will function similarly but require dedication and consistency.

 That's how I did it when I was saving for my trip in 2014!
 Nowadays, though, I let the power of a smartphone app take care of it.